 Meaning and History

 In 1965, The Warlocks was formed in the United States.
-But it could not be called that because, at that time, there were other The Warlocks (now the Velvet Underground).
-Therefore, the creators decided to rename the team and, in order not to repeat themselves, chose a very unusual phrase: Grateful Dead.
+But it could not be called that because, at that time, there were other Warlocks (now the Velvet Underground).
+Therefore, the creators decided to rename the team and, to avoid repeating themselves, chose a very unusual phrase: Grateful Dead.
 This is a play on words and a reflection of mystical stories from different cultures.
-According to legend, if a person buries a deceased, whom everyone refuses to bury, the deceased will help him.
-In this case, the dead become “grateful dead.”
+According to legend, if a person buries a deceased whom everyone refuses to bury, the deceased will help him.
+In this case, the dead become the “Grateful Dead.”

 What is the Grateful Dead?

-Despite the emblem’s frightening appearance, there is nothing sinister about its history.
+Despite the emblem’s frightening appearance, its history is nothing sinister.
 Bob Thomas, the design author, was hired to guard the warehouse.
 He knew the sound engineer of the Owsley “Bear” Stanley group, who rose to fame as one of the first mass producers of LSD.
-It was Owsley who asked him to come up with some symbol to make it easier to distinguish the musical equipment of the Grateful Dead behind the scenes.
+It was Owsley who asked him to come up with a symbol to make it easier to distinguish the Grateful Dead’s musical equipment behind the scenes.

 The sound engineer already had some ideas.
 On the side of the road, he saw orange and blue signs divided in two by a white stripe and decided to use that as a basis.
-Owsley wanted to repaint the orange half-red and replace the crossline with a zigzag zipper.
+Owsley wanted to repaint the orange half to red and replace the crossline with a zigzag zipper.
 Bob Thomas made a stencil, after which Ernie Fischbach drew the design on the boxes.
 But after a few days, Owsley thought the symbol could be supplemented.
 He turned to Bob again for help.
 During discussions, the concept expanded: it was decided to add a skull, in which, according to Owsley, the group’s name is encrypted.
 It took Bob several hours to create the new stencil.
 It was this version that became the logo.

 The symbol graced the front of the packaging for History of the Grateful Dead, Volume in 1972.
 Before that, it was used inside the cover of another album released in 1970.
 But then, the emblem was not commonly used and had no name.
-The term Steal Your Face was taken from the song He’s Gone: the musicians recorded it to “glorify” the ex-manager who stole the money they earned from the Grateful Dead.
+The term “Steal Your Face” was taken from the song “He’s Gone”: the musicians recorded it to “glorify” the ex-manager who stole the money they earned from the Grateful Dead.
 And in 1976, the album Steal Your Face appeared – he gave the logo such an unusual name.

 Steal Your Face (abbreviated as Stealie) resembles a human skull with small eye sockets and a wide frontal bone.
-The top is the base for a red and blue circle with a diagonal white zipper.
+The top is the base for a red-and-blue circle with a diagonal white zipper.
 There is also a circle in the background, but the colors are reversed: the left is blue, and the right is red.

 Font and Colors